A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system: Outcome Problem and de Broglie-Bohm Theory

-The de Broglie-Bohm theory is closely related to classical mechanics in the sense that it is a dynamical system that generates a curve $q^a(\lambda)$ on configuration space $Q$, which we assume to be a manifold that is locally coordinatized by $q^a$.
-However, while in classical mechanics the configuration $q^a$ is guided by the momenta $p_a$ which satisfy Hamiltonian equations, de Broglie-Bohm mechanics asserts that the configurations are guided by a (suitable smooth) wave function $\psi(q)$ on configuration space which satisfies a Schr\"odinger equation.
+The de Broglie-Bohm theory is closely related to classical mechanics in the following sense: given a configuration space $\mathcal{Q}$, which we assume to be a manifold locally coordinatized by $q^a$, then de Broglie-Bohm theory is a dynamical system that generates a curve $Q^a(\lambda)$, with $Q^a$ the physical configurations and $\lambda$ an arbitrary parameter.
+However, while in classical mechanics the configuration $Q^a$ is guided by the momenta $p_a$, which satisfy Hamiltonian equations, de Broglie-Bohm mechanics asserts that the configurations are guided by a (suitably smooth) wave function $\psi(q)$ on configuration space, which satisfies a Schr\"odinger equation.

-Hence the difference between classical mechanics and de Broglie-Bohm mechanics is that the classical momenta $p_a$ are replaced by a guiding wave function $\psi(q)$.
-However, the instantaneous reality of both classical mechanics and de Broglie-Bohm mechanics is a configuration $q^a$ and the history of the universe is in both cases described by a succession $q^a(\lambda)$ of instantaneously real configurations.
-It is important to point out that the guiding wave function $\psi(q)$ has no other purpose than guiding the configuration $q^a$ of the universe, which is completely analogous to the role of the momenta $p_a$ in classical mechanics.
+Hence, the difference between classical mechanics and de Broglie-Bohm mechanics is that the classical momenta $p_a$ are replaced by a guiding wave function $\psi(q)$.
+However, the instantaneous reality of both theories is a configuration of beables $Q^a$ and the history of the universe is in both cases described by a succession $Q^a(\lambda)$ of objectively definite instantaneous configurations.
+It is important to point out that the guiding wave function $\psi(q)$ has no other purpose than guide the configuration $Q^a$ of the universe, which is completely analogous to the role of the momenta $p_a$ in classical mechanics.

-Let us give an explicit example of de Broglie-Bohm model.
-For this, we consider a configuration manifold $Q$ with Riemannian structure, i.e. a super-metric $g_{ab}(q)$, and a scalar potential $V(q)$ on $Q$.
-Moreover, we consider the polar split of the wave function $\psi(q)=R(q) e^{i\,S(q)}$ and define the guidance equation for the physically realized configuration $Q^a$ as
+Let us give an explicit example of a de Broglie-Bohm model.
+For this, we shall consider a configuration manifold $\mathcal{Q}$ with a Riemannian structure, i.e., a supermetric $g_{ab}(q)$, and a scalar potential $V(q)$ on $\mathcal{Q}$.
+Moreover, we will work with the polar split of the wave function, $\psi(q)=R(q) e^{i\,S(q)}$, and define the guidance equation for the physically realized configuration $Q^a$ as

 where the dot denotes the derivative w.r.t. the evolution parameter $\lambda$.
 We close the dynamical system by imposing the Schr\"odinger equation for the wave function

 where $\Delta_g(q)$ is the Laplace-Beltrami operator of the supermetric $g_{ab}(q)$.